Differentiating EDRs from the Background Magnetopause Current Sheet: A Statistical Study: EDR and Regular Magnetopause Crossing Analysis

 \

 \item The ion diamagnetic current density dominates that of the electron current density, but to a lesser extent in EDR events.

 \

-From Table 1 and Figures \ref{fig:ionHist} and \ref{fig:elecHist}, both non-EDR and EDR events show that the average $\textbf{J}_{dia \ Total_i}$ is greater than that of the average $\textbf{J}_{dia \ Total_e}$.
-Specifically, in non-EDR crossings, the average $\textbf{J}_{dia \ Total_i}$ is 9.2x larger than $\textbf{J}_{dia \ Total_e}$.
-This matches with findings from \citeA{Beedle2022} where the non-EDR magnetopause current was found to be ion dominated.
+From Table 1 and Figures \ref{fig:ionHist} and \ref{fig:elecHist}, both {regular} and EDR events show that the average $\textbf{J}_{dia \ Total_i}$ is greater than that of the average $\textbf{J}_{dia \ Total_e}$.
+Specifically, in {regular} crossings, the average $\textbf{J}_{dia \ Total_i}$ is 9.2x larger than $\textbf{J}_{dia \ Total_e}$.
+This matches with findings from \citeA{Beedle2022} where the {regular} magnetopause current was found to be ion dominated.
 During EDR crossings, we still find that the ions dominate, but to a lesser degree.
 Looking at the average values from Table 1, one can see that, during EDR crossings, $\textbf{J}_{dia \ Total_i}$ is 7.5x larger than $\textbf{J}_{dia \ Total_e}$.
 So, while the ions are still the main contributors, their contribution seems to decrease - primarily because of a stronger electron response in EDR events.
-Specifically, $\textbf{J}_{dia \ Total_e}$ sees a 4.5x average increase in EDR crossings when compared with their non-EDR counterparts, while $\textbf{J}_{dia \ Total_i}$ sees a lesser 3.6x average increase.
-The increasing importance of $\textbf{J}_{dia \ Total_e}$ during EDR events matches with the general expectations of an EDR crossing where the electron diffusion region itself is known to be dominated by electron scale currents (e.g. \citeA{Shuster2019}).
+Specifically, $\textbf{J}_{dia \ Total_e}$ sees a 4.5x average increase in EDR crossings when compared with their {regular} event counterparts, while $\textbf{J}_{dia \ Total_i}$ sees a lesser 3.6x average increase.
+The increasing importance of $\textbf{J}_{dia \ Total_e}$ during EDR events matches with the general expectations of an EDR crossing where the electron diffusion region itself is known to be dominated by {electron-scale} currents (e.g. \citeA{Shuster2019}).
 However, our results imply that, while the central electron diffusion region is dominated by these electron currents, the CF current in the magnetopause current sheet itself is still primarily ion dominated.

 \

 \item $\textbf{J}_{dia \ Total_e}$ is composed of temperature and density components that work together instead of destructively like $\textbf{J}_{dia \ Total_i}$’s components.
 The enhanced $\textbf{J}_{dia \ Total_e}$ found in an EDR event comes primarily from an increase in the temperature component, whose relative contribution increases by an order of magnitude.